4 reasons to make elearning localization and translation a priority

 3. Create an inclusive learning culture

 Many organizations are on a mission to move away from a top-down learning culture.
-Rather than creating elearning that is “pushed” out to the masses, the most forward-thinking learning organizations are creating a “pull” learning culture.
-In these organizations, employees see the value in elearning and voluntarily seek what they need, when they need it.
+Rather than creating online learning that is “pushed” out to the masses, the most forward-thinking learning organizations are creating a “pull” learning culture.
+In these organizations, employees see the value in online learning and voluntarily seek what they need, when they need it.